JacquesLucke/animation_nodes_manual/docs/dev_guide/setup/windows.rst

     Download Anaconda: https://www.continuum.io/downloads

+    Make sure that Anaconda has been added to the system environmant variable ``PATH``.
+    If you had an open console you'll have to restart it.

     To test if you are using the right version you can run ``python -V`` in any terminal.
 For me it returns ``Python 3.5.1 :: Anaconda 4.0.0 (64-bit)``, different outputs are possible, just make sure that the Python version is correct.